-Second trimester surgical abortion is performed for elective abortion, miscarriage management and for pregnancy termination due to fetal anomalies and maternal health conditions.
+Second-trimester surgical abortion is performed for elective abortion, miscarriage management and for pregnancy termination due to fetal anomalies and maternal health conditions.

 During the second trimester, 15 to 23 weeks after your last menstrual period, abortions are typically performed over a two-day period but don't require an overnight stay in the hospital.
 These procedures are known as dilation and evacuation (D&E).

 The next day, you'll meet the doctor at UCSF Medical Center hospital at Mount Zion.
 This visit will take about four to five hours.
-In some cases, the procedure can be performed in one day for pregnancies 18 weeks or less, depending on the circumstance.
+In some cases, the procedure can be performed in one day for pregnancies 18 weeks or less, depending on the circumstances.

 Cervical softening and dilating is performed with medication and small dilating sticks, called laminaria or Dilapan, that may be placed in the cervix, depending on the term of the pregnancy and your medical history.
 Laminaria are thin sticks made from a special seaweed material that widen as they absorb moisture from your body.
 Dilapan are synthetic sticks that work in the same way.
 The laminaria will stay in your cervix overnight and prepare your body for the next day's surgical procedure.